fujiihc/IICPP_Clone/Graphic EQ/README.md

 EQ Out has the GEQ Off, EQ In has the GEQ In for Lead and Clean Modes, and EQ Auto engages the EQ when Lead is engaged.

 ## Status
-  - Schematics, PCB Designs, and Gerbers for V1.0 of both the Driver and Slider Boards are complete.
+  - Schematics, PCB Designs, and Gerbers for V1.0 of both the Driver and Slider Boards are Complete.
-  - Gerbers generated for JLCPCB manufacturing.
+  - Gerbers generated for JLCPCB Manufacturing.

 ## Bill Of Materials
   - [Link to Google Sheet](https://docs.google.com/spreadsheets/d/1ZE0vuGfygjLFiTaHai0WybOM6v7LY0qXNIPXHzz1JHo/edit?gid=0#gid=0)